-Field service management challenges are ticking time bombs that are waiting to go off any minute.
+Field service management challenges are ticking time bombs waiting to go off.
 One wrong move can blow your customer satisfaction levels, field service efficiency, and employee productivity to smithereens.

-Field service businesses which manage their operations on outdated tools will soon find their challenges in operations management spiral out of control resulting in a revenue drop.
-Although manual tools may offer simple band-aid solutions for most field service management challenges, old-school solutions can never outright solve your challenges.
+Field service businesses that manage their operations with outdated tools will soon find operations management to be spiraling out of control.
+Once this happens, a drop in revenue is not far behind.
+Manual tools may offer simple band-aid solutions for most field service management challenges.
+But, old-school solutions can never outright solve your challenges.

-While field service leaders face a ton of challenges every day, listed below are top 7 field service management challenges that demand a technological alternative.
+Field service leaders face many challenges every day—listed below are the top seven field service management challenges that demand a technological alternative.

 1. Scheduling conflicts

 Overlapping jobs, double booking, scheduling an unavailable technician, and rescheduling problems fall into this category.
 Scheduling conflicts can ultimately be expensive for field service businesses.

 Schedules are the backbone of field service operations.
 Everything else is affected when schedules get screwed up; end-to-end, your whole business can be impacted.
 Online calendars and spreadsheets can compound the issue with their constant need to be updated manually and possibly in more than one place—opening the door to double entry errors.

 An all-in-one field service management tool with a built-in scheduling interface can reduce, if not eliminate, scheduling conflicts.

 Your scheduling conflicts will decline or cease entirely with the right field service management tool.
 You can tackle scheduling issues like double booking and unbalanced shift distribution using state-of-the-art features such as real-time technician availability, calendar-like scheduling, and an intelligent scheduler.

 Work orders are the lifeblood of any field service management business.
 However, work order management is neither easy nor straightforward.
 Businesses create work orders when customers get in touch with them seeking assistance or to schedule service.